yellowmessenger/documentation/docs/platform_concepts/channelConfiguration/google-message.md

 With GBM, you give your customers the opportunity to interact with your organization when they search for the organization on their mobile browser (Android phone) or in Google Maps.

-Depending how bot users start conversations with GBM agent, you have two different [entry points](#11-understand-entry-point).
+Depending on how bot users start conversations with the GBM agent, you have two different [entry points](#11-understand-entry-point).

 ### 1.1 Understand entry point